realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 }
 ```

-It is very similar to `@post /characters` API.
-The difference is it require `admin_code` to create an admin with three more permissions: `UpdateAnyUser`, `ViewAnyUser`, and `DeleteAnyUser`.
+It is very similar to the `@post /characters` API.
+The difference is it requires an `admin_code` to create an admin with three more permissions: `UpdateAnyUser`, `ViewAnyUser`, and `DeleteAnyUser`.

-This is an API to show all users informaion.
+This is an API to show the information of all users that match the filter criteria.

 ```ts
 @get('/admin/characters', {